 Upland farming is a challenging business due to the distance from markets, the nature of the land, climate and associated variable costs.

-The headline point is while most upland farms appear to be making money, when looked at in detail, it is apparent that the farming component is often actually losing money, with many businesses reliant on support payments and income from diversification.
-The High Nature Value farming systems which are such a characteristic and important feature of many upland areas are known to be particularly vulnerable and are in need of targeted support (beyond what is currently available) to secure the benefits delivered by these systems.
+The High Nature Value farming systems, which are such a characteristic and important feature of many upland areas, are known to be particularly vulnerable and are in need of targeted support (beyond what is currently available) to secure the environmental and social benefits delivered by these systems.
 These include carbon storage and sequestration, provision of high-quality drinking water, infrastructure to support access and recreation (vital to our physical and mental wellbeing), and wildlife-rich landscapes.